T

 Insider tips

-• Taxis are generally affordable, but confirm the fare or ensure the meter is used.
+• Taxis are generally affordable, but agree on the price or ensure the meter is used.

 Packing highlights